 So time for the morning practice sessions, I was in Group 1 with class G, F and some E cars.
 My car never completed a lap before I had pulled onto the grass, broken down.
 Out came the red flags and my session was over about 23 seconds after it started.
 The car was running like a bag of nails, something had happened to the VVTi and it wasn’t running correct.
-I managed to source one somebody who initialised the unit, but the trade off is whilst it gives me some running, I’m running a default generic map that wasn’t suited to my engine.
-The result was a loss of speed of about 6-7 mph on by the end of the straights and about 1.4-1.6 seconds of time losses per lap.
+I managed to source one somebody who initialised the ECU but the car ran, albeit with no VVTi.
+The result was a loss of speed of about 6-7 mph on the straights and about 1.2 seconds of time losses per lap.

 I missed all of 2nd Practice too, not wanting to risk the car.
 So qualifying I went into with the mentality of just setting a lap, and getting some points.
 Overall I got some good running in, but the power deficit was clear, and despite setting my fastest time ever between Duffus and Chicane, I lost that time – with interest – on the full throttle sections between chicane and the start/finish line.
-However 5th place in qualifying (11pts) wasn’t the end of the world.
+However 5th place in qualifying wasn’t the end of the world.
 My car was easily the slowest in class F through the speed trap, so it was always going to be a struggle.